globe icon

 Nectaro

 Nectaro is a regulated P2P lending platform based in Latvia, offering investment opportunities in loans from Moldova and Romania.
-With loan terms ranging from two to five years, Nectaro provides higher loan availability compared to some other platforms.
+With loan terms ranging from 2 to 5 years, Nectaro offers greater loan availability than some other platforms.
 All loans are backed by a buyback obligation, offering an added layer of security for investors.

 Learn more about Nectaro in our Nectaro review.